RL+AHP: A Novel Reinforcement Learning driven AHP for Slice Aware mode selection in D2D enabled Heterogeneous Networks: Results and discussions

-\subsection{eMBB Slice: Maximizing Throughput}
+\subsection{eMBB Slice: Maximizing throughput}

-Figures~\ref{fig:embb_spd} and~\ref{fig:embb_user} report the resluts for eMBB slice.
-In both speed and user sweeps, \textbf{our method achieves the highest throughput across all operating points}.
-In terms of throughput, the JMSRA approach closely resembles tracks our method, whereas the RSRP-based method is slightly less, and SDN\_joint is significantly lower than our approach.
-This behavior is consistent because our method heavily weights throughput for eMBB applications, so it prefers 5G/D2D modes and accepts more frequent re-association when the resulting capacity gain is large.
+Figures~\ref{fig:embb_spd} and~\ref{fig:embb_user} report the results for eMBB slice.
+In both speed and user sweeps, \textbf{our method achieves the highest throughput (the primary KPI for eMBB) across all operating points}.
+In terms of throughput, our proposed RL+AHP method significantly outperforms the best performing existing work (i.e., JMSRA) with a maximum performance gain of $33\%$.
+The RSRP-based method achieves slightly less throughput, and SDN\_joint showing significantly degraded performance than JMSRA.
+This behavior is consistent because our method accounts both the QoS requirement along with non-stationarity of the environment while choosing the mode; thus it prefers 5G and D2D modes over LTE-A for low velocity users, whereas LTE-A and D2D for high velocity users leading to large throughput gain.

-The BER plot (log-scale) shows that JMSRA provides the lowest BER because it enforces an explicit BER constraint when choosing between D2D and cellular.
-Our method and the RSRP-based baseline exhibit slightly higher BER but remain in a comparable range, while SDN\_joint has the lowest BER. \textbf{Importantly, our method achieves the best throughput–BER trade-off}: it delivers the highest throughput with only a modest BER increase relative to JMSRA, which is consistent with its throughput-centric weighting for eMBB applications.